ciscoheat/HaxeContracts/README.md

 --- | ---
-contracts-disabled | Disables the whole Contract code generation contracts-preconditions-only | Disables Contract code generation, except for preconditions (on method entry) contracts-no-imports | If contract method names conflict with existing fields or variables, this flag disables it, and you must use the static `Contract` class explicitly.
+contracts-disabled | Disables the whole Contract code generation contracts-preconditions-only | Disables Contract code generation, except for preconditions (on method entry) contracts-no-imports | If the Contract method names conflicts with existing fields or variables, this flag disables it, and you must use the static `Contract` class explicitly.

 Please note that disabling contracts as above doesn't affect the `Contract.assert` method.
 It's a general assertion, not a contract bound to an object or method.

 ## Why "Unit's Bane?"

 Glad you asked!
-Since the downsides of TDD and unit testing are getting [more](http://www.rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) and [more](http://www.rbcs-us.com/documents/Segue.pdf) obvious ([other sources](http://www.sigs.de/download/oop_09/Coplien%20Nmo1.pdf), pg.
-6-9), Design by Contract is an alternative that combined with a system architecture like [DCI](https://github.com/ciscoheat/haxedci-example) and higher-level testing could be the end of the test-driven reign.
+Since the downsides of TDD and unit testing are getting [more](http://www.rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) and [more](http://www.rbcs-us.com/documents/Segue.pdf) obvious, Design by Contract is an alternative that combined with a system architecture like [DCI](https://github.com/ciscoheat/haxedci-example) and higher-level testing could be the end of the test-driven reign.
 The massive testing focus we see today is mostly a consequence of fundamental limitations in the software architectural model.

 In testing terms, we have the unit level, which quickly becomes a "throw as much input as possible into this method".
 A bit tedious, don't you think?
 (Could be fun for a discrete math-loving nerd, but let's not be navel-gazing.
 We code mainly for others.)
 Also, since the tests frequently only concerns single methods we're not far from stepping back from OO to plain old procedural thinking (Pascal, Fortran).